-The Belgian government has initiated an amendment to the NID legislation in such a way that as of assessment year 2014 (accounting years ending 31 December 2013 or later):
+The Act of 21 December 2013 provides an amendment to the NID legislation in such a way that as of assessment year 2014 (accounting years ending 31 December 2013 or later):

-Confirmed by the Parliamentary draft documents, this would imply that a Belgian company with a loss making permanent establishment would no longer lose the benefit of the NID calculated on the net asset value of the permanent establishment based in the EEA.
+Confirmed by the Parliamentary draft documents, this would imply that a Belgian company with a loss making permanent establishment no longer loses the benefit of the NID calculated on the net asset value of the permanent establishment based in the EEA.